hgraph-io/sdk/README.md

 }
 ```

-#### Using apollo client

-TODO: show example using apollo client

 ## Developing

 The following instructions are for meant for contributing to this repo (or
-hacking away.)
+hacking away).
 To run this code base locally use the following steps to get up
 and running.

 - `gh repo clone hgraph-io/sdk`
 - `npm i`
 - `cp .env.example .env`, then add the `HGRAPH_API_KEY`
+- `npm run watch` : watch for file changes and build on change
 - run the example code `node dist/examples/index.js`

 ### Debugging